SamyakJain-DS/bellabeat/README.md

-# THE SECOND PROJECT: Google Course Case Study Bellabeat.
+# Google Course Case Study Bellabeat.

 The second project from the google professional data analyst course, completed under the course's guidance.